Best Taylormade Irons

 We earn a commission if you make a purchase, at no additional cost to you.

-We recommend Taylormade P-7MBs for tour pros and scratch golfers with great ball striking.
+P-7MBs are our pick for tour pros and scratch golfers with great ball striking.
 (I know some of you will buy them anyway)

 • Solid & soft feel – same as the MCs